 Unfortunately, it's quite common for fish to die shortly after being brought to their new home from the pet store.
 While many new fish owners are quick to blame the pet store for selling fish in poor health, in reality, this untimely passing is often the result of budding aquarists not knowing how to properly acclimate aquarium fish to their home aquariums.

 Most people just float the bag in the tank to equalize the temperature and then dump the fish, water, and all, into their tanks.
-Not only is this a poor way to acclimatize fish, but dumping pet store water into your tank is a poor idea.
-Water from the pet store is likely to contain diseases and parasites that will be transferred to your beautiful community tank at home.
+Not only is this a poor way to acclimatize fish, but dumping pet store water into your tank is a bad idea.
+Water from the pet store can contain diseases and parasites that will be transferred to your beautiful community tank at home.

 Open the Bag

 When you get your new fish home, turn down the lights to avoid shocking your new pet.
 Your next step should be to take off the rubber band and open the bag.
 Place the bag in the tank, so the water supports it.
 Next, roll the open top of the bag down four or five turns, so it creates a ring of air trapped in the rolls of the plastic bag.
 Now the bag will float on its own without tipping over.
 If it is still unstable, a couple more rolls might be needed.

 Test and Tweak pH Levels

 More new fish have been killed by pH shock than from any other problem after adding them to a tank.
 Differences in pH, while they may not sound significant, can be lethal to a fish.
 In fact, as little as a 0.5 difference can send your fish into pH shock.
 This is something they may recover from, or may not, depending on the severity of the difference in pHs.
 The bigger the difference, the more chance of your new fish dying from it.

 To avoid pH shock, while the temperature is equalizing, you need to test the pH of the water in the bag and compare it to the pH of your home tank water.